Two Seattle police officers fired for shooting at fleeing car in Eastlake neighborhood

 The car hit a wall, reversed momentarily and then drove forward, the OPA found.

-Martin and Sexton fired a second volley into the rear of the car at it drove away, according to the OPA.
+Martin and Sexton fired a second volley into the rear of the car as it drove away, according to the OPA.

 While Martin recognized the car as one that had fled from him two nights earlier, he did not treat the response as a high-risk stop requiring planning or tactical discussion with the other officers, the OPA found.